 The facility has a set of seven ziplines and two suspension bridges totaling a 4,100 meters route as high as 450 meters above the ground.

-Now, I’ve been on a lot of ziplines in my life, and generally they are pretty much all the same.
+I've been on a lot of ziplines in my life.
+Generally, they are all the same.
 This one was not.

 While this trip did not focus on getting to know the Tarahumara people, you will want to contact a local tour operator, Dave Hensleigh of Authentic Copper Canyon, who has a great relationship with them.